kvnify/khendry/README.md

 ### Hi there 👋

-I am a Canadian software engineer living & working London Ontario.
+I am a Canadian software engineer living & working London Ontario 🇨🇦.
 I’ve spent most of my career building big things in small boxes.
 I’ve used an eclectic mix of languages along the way.
 I’m currently aspiring to build a stable of side projects while working full-time and raising a family.

 <!--
 **khendry/khendry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.